AIRCentre/POS2IDON/README.md

 1- Locate your POS2IDON `julia_env` folder, usually it is inside `pos2idon-env` folder or the base Julia folder.

-2- Open a terminal inside the `julia_env` folder, activate the POS2IDON environemnt and start Python.
+2- Open a terminal inside the `julia_env` folder, activate the POS2IDON environment and start Python.

 3- Write:
 ```